-The Alienation of Land Act 1981 must have intended to refer to handwriting on paper or similar material.
-So long ago was this legislation passed; that almost nobody owned a computer.
-Emails, WhatsApp and Smart Cell Phones did not exist.
+The Alienation of Land Act 1981 must have intended to refer to physical handwriting on paper or similar material.
+So long ago was the earliest legislation passed on this point – in 1905 – when computers, Emails, WhatsApp and Smart Cell Phones did not exist.

 As the judge cautioned, it is still preferable to take the trouble to present the offer to the seller personally.